 Cardiac related diseases and congenital cardiac anomalies account for the vast majority of sudden, unexpected natural deaths.
-The Fellow will have the opportunity to consult with Dr. Michael Bell, a recognized cardiac specialist.
+The Fellow will have the opportunity to work with Dr. Michael Bell, a recognized cardiac specialist.
 The Fellow will receive direct training in the proper handling and processing of cardiac specimens, both pediatric and adult.
 Confidence in evaluating congenital heart disease is an additional valuable asset for a Fellow to acquire.

-Cardiac pathology (heart cutting) sessions will assist the Fellow in acquiring confidence and competence in approaching and handling cardiac specimens.
-The Fellow will learn that accurate, detailed report writing will document all abnormalities as well as the absence of abnormalities useful to clinicians, attorneys and families.
+This additional cardiac pathology education will assist the Fellow in acquiring a high level of confidence and competence in approaching and handling cardiac specimens.
+Accurate, detailed report writing will document all abnormalities as well as the absence of abnormalities useful to clinicians, attorneys and families.